redcatjs/di-strategy/readme.md

 di.get('A')
 ```

-#### 2.2 Inversion of Control (IoC)
+#### 2.2 Decorator injection approach

-The IoC design pattern let your components define their own dependencies.
+The Decorator injection approach let your components define their own dependencies.
 These dependencies declarations can rely on container level defined abstractions (recommanded),
 or on direct class or factory definition.
 It can be used in addition to the Composition-Root and replace the rule's key "[params](#411-params)" and also the parameters of call argument for rule's key "[calls](#412-calls)" and "[lazyCalls](#413-lazycalls)".